plutinosoft/Platinum/README.md

 * Android Java/JNI
 ------------------
 To build the JNI shared library, you will need to have installed the Android NDK and set up the proper environment variables such as ANDROID_NDK_ROOT.
-> cd <PlatinumKit>/Platinum
 > scons target=arm-android-linux build_config=Release

-> cd <PlatinumKit>/Platinum/Source/Platform/Android/module/platinum
+> cd Source/Platform/Android/module/platinum
 > ndk-build NDK_DEBUG=0

-> import eclipse Android .project located @ <PlatinumKit>/Platinum/Source/Platform/Android/modules/platinum/
+> import eclipse Android .project located @ Source/Platform/Android/modules/platinum/
-This will create the jar file @ <PlatinumKit>/Platinum/Source/Platform/Android/modules/platinum/bin/platinum.jar
+This will create the jar file @ Source/Platform/Android/modules/platinum/bin/platinum.jar

-> To Test the Platinum jni layer, import into eclipse both Android projects located @ <PlatinumKit>/Platinum/Source/Platform/Android/samples/sample-upnp & <PlatinumKit>/Platinum/Source/Platform/Android/modules/platinum.
+> To Test the Platinum jni layer, import into eclipse both Android projects located @ Source/Platform/Android/samples/sample-upnp & Source/Platform/Android/modules/platinum.

+If the library must be build without crypto or ssl, you can pass an extra parameter
+> ndk-build NDK_DEBUG=0 NPT_CONFIG_NO_CRYPTO=1